BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 # Background Knowledge

-In this assignment you'll be implementing toy versions of some classic protocols.
+In this assignment you'll be implementing a few classic cryptographic protocols.
 In order to fully understand why these protocols are correct and secure, we review some of the number theory underlying these constructions.
-Don't worry; the rest of the course won't rely on a deep understanding of the math behind these ciphers.
-Critically, we don't go over any advanced or involved proofs in this handout or course.
+Don't worry; the rest of the course won't rely on a deep understanding of the math behind these protocols.
+Critically, we don't go over any advanced or involved proofs in this handout or course; rather, we introduce the results that are useful and ask that you take them at face value.
 If you are interested in the number theory, we recommend reading Appendix A of the course textbook *A Graduate Course in Cryptography*.
-It is, however, crucial that you understand the purpose and use of each cipher, and knowing how they work under the hood can help you gain some of that understanding.
+It is, however, crucial that you understand the purpose and use of each protocol, and knowing how they work under the hood can help you gain some of that understanding.

 ## Elementary Number Theory

-The following is an overview of the number theory necessary to understand the encryption schemes in this homework.
-You can safely skip this section if you're already familiar with number theory, or if you're more comfortable engaging with the ciphers directly (we'll use language and terminology from this section, but not deeply). **This section may seem intimidating; to reiterate, you do not need to understand this math deeply to implement this assignment, and you certainly don't need it for the rest of the course.**
+The following is an overview of the number theory necessary to understand the encryption protocols in this homework.
+You can safely skip this section if you're already familiar with number theory, or if you're more comfortable engaging with the protocols directly (we'll use language and terminology from this section, but not deeply). **This section may seem intimidating; to reiterate, you do not need to understand this math deeply to implement this assignment, and you certainly don't need it for the rest of the course.**

 ### Divisibility

 Consider two integers $a$ and $b$.
 We say that $a$ **divides** $b$ if there exists some other integer, $c$, such that $ac = b$.
 We denote $a$ divides $b$ as $a \mid b$.
 This notion of divisibility by a particular integer $m$ can generalize to categorize all integers by considering remainders under division by $m$.
 Given some integers $a, b$.
 We say that $a$ and $b$ are **congruent mod $m$** if there exists some integer $k$ such that $a + km = b$.
-Equivalently, it means that $a$ and $b$ differ by a multiple of $m$, or that when divided by $m$, they yield the same remainder.
+In other words, it means that $a$ and $b$ differ by a multiple of $m$, or that when divided by $m$, they yield the same remainder.
 We write $a \equiv b \text{ mod } m$ when this is the case.

+### GCDs

+Recall **greatest common divisors**, or GCDs for short.
+Given two integers $a, b$, the GCD of $a$ and $b$ is the largest integer $d$ such that $d \mid a$ and $d \mid b$.
+We say that two integers are **coprime** when their GCD is 1.
+Calculating the GCD of two integers can be done efficiently using the [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), and calculating integers $s, t$ such that $sa + tb = gcd(a, b)$ can be done efficiently using the [Extended Euclidean Algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
+We eschew a detailed explanation of either algorithm in favor of the Wikipedia articles.

 ### Groups

-To work with some theorems more nicely in general, we introduce the notion of a group.
-A **group**, in short, is a set $G$ (in this case, the classes of integers that have the same remainder modulo $m$) armed with an operation $\cdot$ such that there exists some identity element (0 under addition and 1 under multiplication), the operation is associative (true for addition and multiplication), and every element has an inverse ($-a$ for any $a$ under addition).
+To work with some theorems more nicely in general, and to allow us to generalize some of the following protocols, we introduce the notion of a group.
+A **group** is defined as a set $G$ and an operation $\cdot$ such that the following three properties hold:
+1. **Identity**: there exists some identity element $e$ such that for any element $a \in G$ we have that $e \cdot a = a \cdot e = a$ (0 under addition and 1 under multiplication).
+2. **Associativity**:  for all elements of the group $a, b \in G$, we have that $a \cdot b = b \cdot a$ (true for addition and multiplication).
+3. **Inverses**: for every element $a \in G$, there exists an inverse $-a \in G$ such that $a + (-a) = e$ ($-a$ for any $a$ under addition).

 The set of integers modulo $m$ under addition, denoted $\mathbb{Z}_m$, is a group.
-It happens to be that the set of integers modulo $m$ under multiplication, denoted $\mathbb{Z}_m^*$, is not typically a group; however, if $m$ is prime, then it is.
-To see why, we finish off the characterization above by showing that all elements have inverses.

-### GCDs

-We take a brief aside to consider **greatest common divisors**, or GCDs for short.
-Given two integers $a, b$, the GCD of $a$ and $b$ is the largest number $d$ such that $d \mid a$ and $d \mid b$.
-We say that two numbers are **coprime** when their GCD is 1.
-Calculating the GCD of two numbers can be done efficiently using the [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), and calculating numbers $s, t$ such that $sa + tb = gcd(a, b)$ can be done efficiently using the [Extended Euclidean Algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
-We eschew a detailed explanation of either algorithm in favor of the Wikipedia articles.

-### Groups, revisited
+Moreover, the set of integers modulo some prime $p$ under multiplication is also a group.
+The set of integers modulo some composite integer $m$ isn't necessarily a group, but if you only consider the integers that are coprime to $m$, then we can construct a special group called the **multiplicative group of units**.

 Given that $gcd(a, m) = 1$, finding an inverse is as simple as running the Extended Euclidean Algorithm.
 Taking the relation $sa + tm = 1$ mod $m$, we find that we get some $sa \equiv 1 \text{ mod } m$ where $s$ is the inverse of 1.
 If $m$ is prime, then $gcd(a, m) = 1$ for all $a$, which means that all $a$ has an inverse that we can calculate in this fashion.
-Thus, $\mathbb{Z}_m^*$ for prime $m$ is a group, and will be the group we use for the rest of this section.
+Thus, $\mathbb{Z}_m^*$ containing the set of integers coprime to $m$ is a group, and will be the group we use for the rest of this section.

-Moreover, a **cyclic group** is a group $G$ in which there is some element, $g$ that generates the whole group; that is, all elements of $G$ are some power of $g$ (all $a = g^e$ for some $e$).
+Lastly, a **cyclic group** is a group $G$ in which there is some element, $g$ that **generates** the whole group; that is, all elements of $G$ are some power of $g$ (all $a = g^e$ for some $e$).
 This happens to be true for all of the groups we've considered so far, so we can assume that some generator exists and use it accordingly.

+%% Removed since not very useful in my opinion
 ### Fast Powering

-We take an aside and consider numbers of the form $g^e \text{ mod } m$.
-Unfortunately, computing such a number naively by multiplying $g$ by itself $e$ times is very inefficient; thankfully, by employing [Exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) we can speed this process up exponentially.
+We take an aside and consider group elements of the form $g^e \text{ mod } m$.
+Unfortunately, computing such an element naively by multiplying $g$ by itself $e$ times is very inefficient; thankfully, by employing [Exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) we can speed this process up exponentially.
 In short, we notice that $g^e$ is equivalent to the product of $g^{b_i}$ where $b_i$ are the powers of 2 that add up to $e$.
 By repeatedly squaring $g$ and only multiplying our result by the powers of 2 that are included in $e$, we can compute $g^e$ in logarithmic time.
 We eschew a detailed explanation of either algorithm in favor of the Wikipedia article.
+%%

 ### Fermat's Little Theorem and Euler's Theorem